1 - Elasticsearch Connection Setup

 - Complete the following fields of the Add ELK Verification Provider dialog.

 Select the server type for the connection.
-You can choose whether to access your ELK server directly using the Elasticsearch Server URL (recommended), or using the Kibana Server URL.
+You can choose whether to access your ELK server directly using the Elasticsearch Server URL (recommended).

 Enter the URL of the server.
 The format is http(s)://server:port/.
 The default port is 9200.